Stress-related disorders: Stress

-Stress is a conscious or unconscious psychological feeling or physical condition resulting from physical or mental 'positive or negative pressure' that overwhelms adaptive capacities.
-It is a psychological process initiated by events that threaten, harm or challenge an organism or that exceed available coping resources and it is characterized by psychological responses that are directed towards adaptation.
+Stress was first defined by the Hungarian-Canadian endocrinologist Hans Selye in 1936 as "the non-specific response of the body to any demand for change".
+It is a psychological process initiated by events that threaten, harm or challenge an organism, or that exceed available coping resources.
+Often times it is a result of mental, physical or emotional disturbances that have the potential to alter brain function.
+Long-term alterations have a tendency to develop into stress-related disorders like PTSD, CPTSD or dissociative disorders.

 Stress is wear and tear on the body in response to stressful agents.
-Hans Selye called such agents: stressors, which are physical, physiological or sociocultural.
+Selye called such agents: stressors, which are physical, physiological or sociocultural.
 Stress-related disorders differ from anxiety disorders, and do not constitute a normative concept.

-A person typically is stressed when positive or negative (e.g., threatening) experiences temporarily strain or overwhelm adaptive capacities.
-Stress is highly individualized and depends on variables such as the novelty, rate, intensity, duration, or personal interpretation of the input, and genetic or experiential factors.
-Both acute and chronic stress can intensify morbidity from anxiety disorders.
-One person's fun may be another person's stressor.
-For an example, panic attacks are more frequent when the predisposed person is exposed to stressors.
+A person may typically endure stress when experiencing positive or negative events (e.g., threatening), which could temporarily strain or overwhelm adaptive capacities.
+Stress is highly individualized and depends on variables such as the novelty, rate, intensity, duration, personal interpretation of the input, and genetic or experiential factors.

-Stress reduction strategies
+Stress-reduction strategies

 Stress-reduction strategies can be helpful to many stressed/anxious people.
 However, many anxious persons cannot concentrate enough to use such strategies effectively for acute relief.
 (Most stress-reduction techniques have their greatest utility as elements of a prevention plan that attempts to raise one's threshold to anxiety-provoking experiences.)

-The five R's of stress and anxiety reduction
+The five Rs of stress and anxiety reduction

 Five core concepts are used to reduce anxiety or stress.